Acrimony with Russian air cargo customer doesn’t threaten Boeing’s dominance in freighter market

 While Boeing is letting its 747 jumbo jet program crawl slowly toward a close in less than three years, the cargo version of its 777 will remain the main alternative for large freighter operators until Boeing eventually develops a 777X freighter.

 Boeing had little trouble reselling the three 777s built for Volga, and if the Russians walk away from the remaining 747s they have on order, UPS may well pick them up.
-The four jets are worth worth more than $600 million at standard pricing.
+The four jets are worth more than $600 million at standard pricing.

 Volga filed suit last week in federal court in Seattle, claiming that although earlier this year — in part due to the COVID-19 pandemic — it was temporarily unable to pay for its order for the four widebody aircraft, it later came back to Boeing with the money, only to be told it couldn’t have them because Boeing was reselling them.